Krv7677/DEVOPS/README.md

 # DEVOPS

-This is the testcase2
+This is the testcase2 testing

-This is the testcase 1